civo/status/content/issues/2024-05-01-nyc1-connection-issues.md

 2024-05-01 22:45:00 UTC

 We are still working on restoring affected services to full functionality.
 While this is progressing well, we expect the process to continue to take some time.
-We will next update within 60 minutes.
+We will next update within 30 minutes (23:15 UTC).

 ---